SOF3/Capital/dev.md

 The computation takes place in batches, updating a subset of label values each time.
 Call `Analytics\Top\Mod::runRefreshLoop()` to start a refreshing loop.

+`Analytics\Top\DatabaseUtils::fetchTopAnalytics` fetches the cached data for display.
+For each `displayLabels` label, a random label value for matching rows with the name equal to the `displayLabels` label is returned in the output for display.

 ### Transfer

 <!-- TODO -->